feathersjs/feathers-utils/docs/migrating-from-feathers-hooks-common.md

 The migration from 'feathers-hooks-common' to 'feathers-utils' is not a 1:1 mapping.
 Some hooks have been removed, some have been replaced with new hooks, and some utilities have been added or modified.
 This document will help you understand the changes and how to adapt your code accordingly.
 We recommend to migrate gradually hook by hook and utility by utility.

 In the following sections, we will cover the changes in detail.
-You can browse this migration guide and search for the hooks and utilities you are using in your codebase.
-If you have any questions or need help with the migration, please reach out to us in this [github issue](https://github.com/feathersjs/feathers-utils/issues/1).
+You can browse this migration guide and search for the hooks and utilities from 'feathers-hooks-common' you are using in your codebase.
+If you have any questions or need help with the migration, please reach out in this [github issue](https://github.com/feathersjs/feathers-utils/issues/1).

 ## `actOn`, `actOnDefault`, and `actOnDispatch`